 Malpractice insurance is cost prohibitive.
 I’d rather take my chances than have to spend so much money up front.

 FALSE: The average lawsuit can devastate a career.
-For example, the average total cost of a malpractice lawsuit for Counselors exceeds $110,000, while the average total cost for a Physical Therapist is $130,000.
+For example, the average total cost of a malpractice lawsuit for Counselors exceeds $110,000, while the average total cost for a Physical Therapist is $130,000 and the average total cost for Pharmacists is $136,000.
 You’ve spent time and money investing in your education and working hard to build your career.
 However, as a healthcare provider, you may be open to the risk of a malpractice incident or lawsuit simply by virtue of the nature of your job.
 Going without a professional liability policy is a risk.
 HPSO is here to help.
 We offer important coverage at an affordable premium cost.

 BOTTOM LINE: Don’t think of the premium as an up-front cost.
 Rather, it should be thought of as an investment in your career.